-Also on the City of Victoria Heritage Register is the Canada Hotel.
-Situated at 615-625 Johnson Street, this structure was also constructed for Duck in 1874 and was the original home of Duck's Carriage Factory.
-While this structure has suffered from significant, unsympathetic structural renovation throughout the years and has been deemed mostly not salvageable by the project's heritage consultant, this structure incorporates a handsome rubble stone wall along the alley that runs south from Johnson Street, parallel to Broad Street, known as Duck's Alley.
+Also on the City of Victoria Heritage Register is the Canada Hotel, the original home of the Duck's Carriage Factory.
+Situated at 615-625 Johnson Street, this structure was also constructed for Duck in 1874.
+This structure has suffered from significant, unsympathetic structural renovation throughout the years and has been deemed mostly not salvageable by the project's heritage consultant and structural engineer.
+However, this structure incorporates a historic rubble stone wall along the alley that runs south from Johnson Street, parallel to Broad Street, known as Duck's Alley.

-As part of this proposed redevelopment, the Duck's Building and the Duck's Carriage Factory rubble stone wall will be rehabilitated and celebrated as a part of Victoria's history.
-The proposed use as a hotel - reminiscent of and fitting with the historical use of the lands - provides significant opportunity over and above other possible uses to highlight the heritage character of the property.
+As part of this proposed redevelopment, the historically significant components of the Duck's Building and the Duck's Carriage Factory rubble stone wall will be rehabilitated and celebrated as a part of Victoria's history.
+The Duck's Building's western and eastern historic brick walls, facing the lane and Broad Street, have been integrated into the proposal and will be rehabilitated to ensure longevity.
+Further, the proposed use as a hotel - reminiscent of and fitting with the historical use of the lands - provides significant opportunity over and above other possible uses to highlight the heritage character of the property.
+These opportunities will be realized within a Heritage Acknowledgement Program, described below.

 Throughout the design process, careful consideration has been given to the recently adopted Old Town Design Guidelines with each guideline incorporated in a meaningful way that respects the intent.
-Working closely with professional heritage consultant Donald Luxton, the proposed development responds to the identified character-defining elements as noted in the Conservation Plans' Statements of Significance and adheres to the Old Town Heritage Guideline Design Principles of Good Fit, Reinforcement of Existing Character, Human Scale, Cohesiveness and Authenticity.
+Working closely with professional heritage consultant Donald Luxton, the proposed development responds to the identified character-defining elements as noted in the Conservation Plans' Statements of Significance and adheres to the Old Town Heritage Guidelines, Design Principles of Good Fit, Reinforcement of Existing Character, Human Scale, Cohesiveness and Authenticity.

 While the proposed development will allow for a single-use interior, the exterior mass will be perceived as three separate buildings from the street.
 Beyond the Old Town Design Guidelines, the proposed development adheres to the Standards and Guidelines for the Conservation of Historic Places in Canada.
-A complete Conservation Plan has been prepared to guide the respectful rehabilitation of the heritage resources.
+Complete Conservation Plans have been prepared to guide the respectful rehabilitation of the heritage resources.